pendingchaos/WIP8/README.md

 A work in progress using C++ and OpenGL.

 The program has only been tested on Linux and should only run on Linux.
-The program requires a c++11 compiler, SDL2, SOIL, glm, JsonCPP, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL 3.3 implementation.
+The program requires a c++11 compiler, SDL2, SOIL, glm, JsonCPP, libdl, a c standard library implementation, a c++ standard library implementation, and an OpenGL implementation supporting OpenGL 2.1 or higher.

 Most of them can be install by running this command: